bobheadxi/streamline/README.md

 ## Background

-Some of the ideas in this package started in [`sourcegraph/run`](https://github.com/sourcegraph/run), where we were trying to build utilities that [made it easier to write bash-esque scripts using Go](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/adr/1652433602-use-go-for-scripting.md), namely being able to do things you would often to in scripts such as grepping and iterating over lines.
+Some of the ideas in this package started in [`sourcegraph/run`](https://github.com/sourcegraph/run), where we were trying to build utilities that [made it easier to write bash-esque scripts using Go](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/adr/1652433602-use-go-for-scripting.md), namely being able to do things you would often to in scripts such as grepping and iterating over lines. `streamline` generalizes on the ideas for working with newline-delimited data to work for arbitrary inputs.